EricaBrooksTech/EricaBrooksTech/README.md

 🚀 Over the years, I’ve worked in roles such as Program Analyst/Product Owner, Quality Control Manager, and IT Systems Analyst, helping teams streamline operations, deploy software solutions, and improve user experiences.

-🎯 I’m now transitioning into **Business Analysis (BA) and Quality Assurance (QA)**—leveraging both my past experience and new technical skills to ensure quality, clarity, and consistency in system development.
+🎯 I’m now transitioning into **Software Developement and QA Engineering (QA)**—leveraging both my past experience and new technical skills to ensure quality, clarity, and consistency in system development.

 🧠 Completed Courses & Certifications:
 ---